belindamo/derp/section_notes/05-experiment-runs.md

 Nice. for the next experiment, duplicate experiments experiments/exp\_20250904\_192729 into a new experiments/exp\_<id> folder, to improve the experiment.
-Remem
+Remember, we enha

 # Enhanced DERP-VAE Implementation Complete ✅